Investing Simple Logo

 For example, if you're currently paying 12% in taxes and assume that in the future you'll be in a 25% tax bracket, you'd be better off to pay the 12% now instead of 25% later.

-So if you're thinking of contributing to a Roth IRA for a younger child you might need to find creative ways for them to earn income.
+So if you're thinking of contributing to a Roth IRA for a younger child or teen, you might need to find creative ways for them to earn income.

 You can set up Minor Roth IRAs at a variety of brokers.